cfsworkload/smart-home-monitor/README.md

 ## Add Bluemix credentials to Node-RED

 The back end Node-RED applicaton has been provisoned with the need flows.
-The only thing missing is the credentials to **dashDB**.
+The only thing missing is the credentials to **dashDB** and **IoT Real-Time Insights**.

 1. Naviate to {App-name}-back-end's dashboard.
 2. Click **Show Credentials** for the **dashDB** service.